Menditect/documentation/additional/01-howtos/test-api.md

 If testing the REST service is not so much the goal, rather than testing if the expected result is handled correctly, it is useful to build a stub.

-Prerequisite for using a stubbed REST service is, that the URL to the REST service is contained within a Constant.
+Prerequisite for using a stubbed REST service, is that the URL to the REST service is contained within a Constant.

 ![Constant for REST service URL](test-api-constant.png)

 As shown the Constant defaults to the localhost.
 The stubbed REST service is indeed part of the App itself:

 ![Test API localhost](test-api-localhost.png)

+To use the stub, simply do not change the value of the Constant when running the App.<br/>
+To use a production REST service, set the value of the Constant when deploying.

 ## Test logic without calling a REST service